 After nuclear weapons components production ended, the facility's mission changed to cleanup and closure, and it was renamed the Rocky Flats Environmental Technology Site.
-Operational problems during the plant's history, its abrupt shutdown in 1989 for environmental and safety concerns, and standard practices used historically caused substantial contamination with plutonium within the buildings.
-Plutonium residues, chemicals associated with production, and chemical configurations of plutonium-containing liquids remained in process piping and tanks, and classified materials were left where they were being used or processed.
+Operational problems during the plant's history, its abrupt shutdown in 1989 for environmental and safety concerns, and standard practices used at the time caused substantial contamination with plutonium within the buildings.
+Unknown quantities and chemical configurations of plutonium liquids remained in process piping and tanks, and classified materials were left where they were being used or processed.
 As a result, DOE faced one of the most significant and challenging nuclear weapons plant cleanups to date.